vwillyams/garbage-ECSJobDemos/Documentation/content/getting_started.md

     public float speed;

     // The behaviour - Reads the speed value from this component
-    // and changes the rotation of the transform component. void Update()
+    // and changes the rotation of the Transform component. void Update()
     {
         transform.rotation *= Quaternion.AxisAngle(Time.deltaTime * speed, Vector3.up);